gooch/sustainable_energy_without_the_hot_air/book.md

 ![RevengeOfGaia](revengeOfGaiaS.jpg)

 *The Revenge of Gaia: Why the earth is fighting back – and how we can still save humanity.* James Lovelock (2006). © Allen Lane.

-not recommended as the long-term panacea for our ailing planet, is “theonly effective medicine we have now.”
-Onshore wind turbines are “merely ... a gesture to prove [our leaders’] environmental credentials.”

 This heated debate is fundamentally about numbers.
 How much energy could each source deliver, at what economic and social cost, and